opencv/opencv/doc/tutorials/imgproc/histograms/histogram_calculation/histogram_calculation.markdown

 -   To calculate histograms of arrays of images by using the OpenCV function @ref cv::calcHist
 -   To normalize an array by using the function @ref cv::normalize

-@note In the last tutorial (@ref histogram_equalization) we talked about a particular kind of histogram called *Image histogram*.
+@note In the last tutorial (@ref tutorial_histogram_equalization) we talked about a particular kind of histogram called *Image histogram*.
 Now we will considerate it in its more general concept.
 Read on!

 ### What are histograms?